snadjafi/timeticker-textview/README.md

 # TimeTickerTextView
-TicketTextView is the custom TextView which updates itself base on system time changes.
+TicketTextView is the custom TextView which renders time as a time period relative to the current time.

 This is base on the conversation that I had with Daniel Lew on AnDevCon.